gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 of you."

 An itch woke Erileine a few hours later.
-She shifted on her pile of blankets, listening to Piaerre's soft nasal snore as she tried to figure what wanted scratching.
+She shifted on her pile of blankets, listening to Piaerre's nasal snore as she tried to figure what wanted scratching.
 The itch seemed to be all over at once.

 *Erileine…* It wasn't a sound.
 It was a *knowledge*.
 Lady Kembe wanted to talk to her…